-- This magnetic energy interacts with the metal cookware to make it hot.
+- This magnetic energy interacts directly with induction-compatible cookware to make it hot.

-Because induction skips the step of heating the cooktop, it is a fast and even cooking method.
-Induction cooktops, which require magnetic cookware to work, also cool down quickly after you remove your pan.
+Because induction skips the step of heating the cooktop, it’s a fast and even cooking method.
+Induction cooktops also cool down quickly after you remove your pan.

 Cooking tip: The first couple of meals on your induction cooktop might require extra attentiveness to adapt to the speed of this cooking method.
 Take it slow, and keep a close eye on your meal.

-Induction cooking combines the best of both gas and electric cooking while providing improved safety and efficiency.
-If an induction cooktop sounds like the right fit for you and your family, shop Whirlpool® induction cooktops.
+Induction cooking combines the best of both gas and electric cooking.
+If an induction cooktop sounds like the right fit for you and your family, shop Whirlpool® Induction Cooktops.